 According to marketsandmarkets.com, the cold storage market is expected to reach more than $200 billion USD by 2023 – an increase of 7.6% from 2018.
 While the growth of international trade and cold pharma (think refrigeration-required medication and live active probiotics) contributes to this increase, the increase is especially true for the expansion of the retail food industry and consumer demand for perishable food items.
 Organic grocery items and companies that offer prepacked food or precooked meals are on the rise causing a significant demand for quality cold storage warehousing.
 But where do fabric structures fit into all this, and do they even make sense for cold storage use?
-Here, we look at critical aspects of the fabric itself relative to cold storage applications.
+Here, we look at critical aspects of the fabric itself relative to cold storage building applications.

 The Durability and Longevity of Fabric

-Since energy-efficiency and thermal-efficiency is such a significant priority for low-temperature / cold storage facilities, a common question about fabric structures is whether the fabric will resist tearing.
+Since energy-efficiency and thermal-efficiency is such a significant priority for low-temperature / cold storage building facilities, a common question about fabric structures is whether the fabric will resist tearing.

 Fabric is incredibly durable.
 There are many types and weights of fabric in the fabric structure industry today, providing the optimal level of quality and durability to last decades.
 For example, High-density polyethylene (HDPE) fabric is known for its strength-to-density ratio which can range from 930 to 970 kg/m3 providing a stronger intermolecular force and tensile strength than other tension fabric membranes.
 HDPE is also manufactured into a woven sheet form and coated on both sides with a specialized protective layer that aides against UV damage breakdown.